illinois-cs241/assignment-docs/shell.md

 The [getopt](http://linux.die.net/man/3/getopt) function may come in handy. :smile:

-## Specifics
+## Interaction

 ### Prompting

-When prompting for a command, the shell will print a prompt in the following format (from `format.c/h`):
+When prompting for a command, the shell will print a prompt in the following format (from `format.h`):

 ```
 (pid=<pid>)<path>$